quoteboxqa/api/source/includes/_accounts.md

 ## Logout

-This endpoint will logout the the user and dipose any temporary resources being consumed
+This endpoint will logout the the user and dispose any temporary resources being consumed

 ### HTTP Request